elephantscale/es-training-new/data-analysis-python/slides/PYTHON-NumPy.md

 ## Matrices

+  * NumPy has a special `matrix` class which differs slightly from the array class
-  * Matrices in NumPy are basically 2-D arrays
+  * Matrices in NumPy are basically 2-D arrays (with one difference)
   * They contain elements of the SAME type.